shreyasp342/pattern-recognition-ece8560/README.md

 <ol>
 <li> Scale the training data and reduce the range to [0,1] using min-max formulation.</li>
 <li> Find the penalty parameter, C using k-fold cross-validation and grid search.</br>
 	I used k=5 for cross validation, and for grid search.
-In grid search, C is seach in the exponential search space, to cover a wider area.
-To fine tune the calculation of C, I implemented grid search in 3 stages
+In grid search, C is searched in the exponential search space, to cover a wider area.
+To fine tune the calculation of C, I implemented grid search in 3 stages. <br>
 	C is calculated as `C = 2^p`<br>
 	I used p in the range [-10, 20] with increment steps of 2.
 After getting a coarse-value C1 at corresponding p1, I ran for p in the range[p1-2, p1+2] with increment steps of 0.5, to find C2 and p2.
 Finally, I ran for C in the range [p2-0.5, p2+0.5] with step increments of 0.1.
-This helps get finely tuned value for C using grid-search with reduced computation time.
-For the given training set, C is found to be 9.2681x104 and p is 16.5.</li>
+This helps get finely tuned value for C using grid-search with reduced computation time. <br>
+	For the given training set, <b>C</b> is found to be <b>9.2681x104</b> and <b>p</b> is <b>16.5</b>.</li>
 3. Train the SVM and generate the model parameters using the MATLAB function, ...`model = svmtrain(label,trainingdata,expression);` ......where trainingdata – mXn matrix with m vectors and each vector has n features